Lung Cancer Treatment at Scripps

 Surgery for lung cancer

-For early stage non-small cell lung cancer lung cancer (NSCLC) and early stage small cell lung cancer (SCLC), three types of surgeries may be options.
+For early stage non-small cell lung cancer (NSCLC) and early stage small cell lung cancer (SCLC), three types of lung surgery may be available as treatment options.

-- Segmentectomy or “wedge resection” is a surgery when part of a lung lobe is removed.
+- Segmentectomy or “wedge resection” is a surgery in which part of a lung lobe is removed.

-- Lobectomy is when an entire section (lobe) of a lung is removed.
+- Lobectomy is a procedure in which an entire section (lobe) of a lung is removed.